anywhichway/reasondb/README.md

 Currently updates to object properties are indepedently saved to the database automatically; hence, it is not possible to treat a set of changes to an object as a single transaction.
 This will be a addressed in a subsequent release by extensions to the `insert` command that will prevent object activation and require explicit database updates to commit changes.

 ## Updates (reverse chronological order)

+2016-12-01 v0.2.5 Added function queries. `where` clause can now be a function that returns an array of rows of objects and ignores the normal look-up process, i.e. array of arrays.
+ReasonDB continues to handle projections and statistical sampling or row count limits.

 2016-11-29 v0.2.4 Added `skipKeys` as a class configuration option to prevent indexing of specified properties.